Buyer’s Guide to Purchasing a Home

 If you are thinking about purchasing a home, do your research and educate yourself.
 You are likely to have questions and lots of them.
 Seek help from a loan officer and a realtor early on.
 They can clear up any topics and be an excellent referral source for related services.
 Speaking with a loan officer in advance can help in determining your purchase power and possibly help you to increase it.
 A realtor can guide you through the entire process, and also save you time, money, and frustration.
 It is important to work with people who you like and trust.
 Once you’re ready, begin your search online, then visit properties and neighborhoods with your realtor.

 When you finally find the right home you’ll have to submit an offer to the seller, but first you’ll have do so some research.
 Work with your realtor to find out how long the property has been on the market and why the owner is selling.
 Look at comparable properties in the neighborhood that are currently available and properties that have recently sold.
 This will help in determining a reasonable offer price, but you must also consider if you are competing with other offers.
 If you submit an offer and receive a counter-offer, consider yourself fortunate.
 The line is now open for you to start negotiating, but keep in mind: The more buyers interested, the less bargaining power you have.
-The less interest and the longer the property is on the market, the more bargaining power you will have.
+The higher the motivation of the seller, the more bargaining power you will have.

 In preparation for your new home there are some items you may want to take care of prior to closing – schedule or setup utilities, cable, internet, or other services, change your address.
 You will also have one last opportunity to inspect your soon to be new home.
 If everything looks good, proceed with closing.
 At closing or signing, you will review and sign the deed, final loan documents, and submit the remainder of your down payment.
 After signing, you will need to wait a few more days for the keys.
 It will take a couple days for the loan to fund, and couple more days before the deed is recorded at the Bureau of Conveyances.
 On the day of recordation you will officially be the new owner and can then get the keys.